saddam1999/OpenBypass-1/README.md

 # OpenBypass
 An MDM bypass & iOS OTA disabler/eraser application written in C#.

+# License

+This application (and its source code) is licensed under GPL-3.
+Any code used in this repository must also be open-sourced & licensed under GPL-3.
+Furthermore, no warranty is offered & we aren't responsible if you mess up your iOS device or your computer.

 # Issues

 If you are having issues with this software, feel free to make an issue under the 'Issues' tab with your device model, iOS version, & what was used.